 What says fall?
 Pumpkin spice lattes hitting the coffee shops.
-Finally packing away the sundresses and flip-flops for the year.
-Starting to think about pumpkin patches, apple picking and Halloween costumes.
+Pumpkin patches, apple picking and Halloween costumes.
 And fall foliage – that beautiful rainbow of leaves you can crunch through and jump in.
-But in a city where the streets are lined with palm trees, it can get a little tricky convincing your California kids that there even is such a thing as fall colors.
-Here are some tips to finding those beautiful gold and red leaves without hopping a plane to Vermont.
+But in a city where the streets are lined with palm trees, it’s hard to find those autumn colors.
+Here’s where you can see those beautiful gold and red leaves – without hopping a plane to Vermont.

 The Santa Monica Mountains provide some of the best opportunities for local leaf peeping.
 Solstice Canyon is a great spot to see some fall color, enjoy a picnic, and take a nice easy hike.
 Populated with local deciduous trees, you’ll be sure to spot some falling yellow and red leaves through the beginning of December.

 Corral Canyon Rd.